Dynamic-Capital/Dynamic-Capital/README.md

   builders.
 The torch instantiation helper recognises dtype hints from metadata keys such as `torch_dtype`, `torch.dtype`, `torch dtype`, or `torch-dtype` (normalising key separators and case) and accepts values like `"torch.float32"` alongside the short aliases.
+Conflicting dtype hints that collapse to the same canonical metadata key raise an explicit error so inconsistent precision requests are surfaced during instantiation.

 ### TypeScript type checking